isaacs/minipass/README.md

   provided, then consume all of it.
 If `n` bytes are not available, then it returns null.  **Note** consuming streams in this way is less efficient, and can lead to unnecessary Buffer copying.
+* `destroy([er])` - Destroy the stream.
+If an error is provided, then an `'error'` event is emitted.
+If the stream has a `close()` method, and has not emitted a `'close'` event yet, then `stream.close()` will be called.
+After being destroyed, writing to the stream will emit an error.
+  No more data will be emitted if the stream is destroyed, even if it was previously buffered.

 ### Properties